gbrown05/comp20-gbrown/transit/README.txt

 also spoke about the Haversine formula with Skyler Tom, and helped Nadav Gavrielov a little bit with parsing JSON.

+I used Ming's examples extensively, and I have tried to document this throughout my code.
+I also used StackOverflow to reference the Haversine formula.
+The Google Maps API and tutorial was very handy as well.

 I spent about 12-14 hours on this assignment.
 But I really have no idea, because there were a lot of times that I just opened my computer and worked for a few minutes on the assignment.